 Your organisation will have submitted your SOLO form on your behalf, however, completion of the type 2 form is the responsibility of the individual GP.

-NHS Pensions, however, may not know if you do other practitioner work, so the purpose is to collate it all on one form and apply the correct tier.
+NHS Pensions, however, may not know if you do other pensionable work, so the purpose is to collate it all on one form and apply the correct tier.

 You might be concerned that, despite your organisation submitting this data, your record is not up to date.
 It may be that they have not received your type 2 form and so cannot confirm your tier is correct.